Injured as a Pedestrian in Nashville? Protect Your Rights with an Experienced Pedestrian Accident Lawyer

 Common Causes of Pedestrian Accidents in Davidson County

-Here are some of the most common causes of pedestrian accidents we see in Nashville, TN.
+Here are some of the most common causes of pedestrian accidents we see.

 - Distracted Driving: Distracted drivers may not spot a pedestrian crossing the street.